Amr-Kamall/coffee-shop-app/README.md

-# ☕ React Native Coffee Shop App
+# ☕ Coffee Shop App with React Native

 A coffee shop app for browsing, searching, and ordering coffee.
 Built with React Native, Context API, and React Navigation, featuring a shopping cart, favorites, and a smooth user experience.